Dame Street: History

 The street takes its name from a dam built across the River Poddle to provide water power for milling.
-First appears in records under this name around 1610 but in the 14th century was also known as "the street of Theng-mote" or Teyngmouth Street.
+The street first appears in records under this name around 1610 but in the 14th century was also known as "the street of Theng-mote" or Teyngmouth Street.
 It appears later as Dammastrete and Damask-street.
 There was a medieval church of St. Mary del Dam which was demolished in the seventeenth century.
 Sir Maurice Eustace, Lord Chancellor of Ireland 1660–1665, built his townhouse, Damask, on the site.
 There was a side street called Dame's-gate, also known as the gate of S. Mary, which was adjoining St. Mary del Dam church, recorded in 1552 and demolished in 1698.
-The street was widened by the Wide Streets Commission in 1769, and developed into the city's financial centre.
+The street was widened by the Wide Streets Commission in 1769 and developed into the city's financial centre.

 Among the notable residents was Francesco Geminiani, whose house on Dame Street had a concert hall attached.
+The first recorded meeting of Scouts in Ireland took place at the home of Richard P. Fortune, a Royal Naval Volunteer Reservist, at 3 Dame Street, Dublin on 15 February 1908 where four boys were enrolled in the Wolf Patrol of the 1st Dublin Troop.
 Unlike O'Connell Street and other previously fashionable streets, Dame Street continued to remain fashionable and prosperous after the Act of Union in 1801.